Qendolin/ptvc24-ascent/docs/Abgabe.md

 - Adjustable Parameters
 The window size is adjustable as well as the FOV and mouse sensitivity.

+- Advanced Gameplay
+The game features multiple mechanics and objects that shape the gameplay.

 - Collision Detection
 Usig the Jolt physics engine.

+- Advanced Physics
+Everything has physics colliders.
+There is a stack of boxes that can be knocked down the montain.

 - Heads-Up Display
 Includes a race timer and a boost meter.